 about Daniel Menaker

-Daniel Menaker worked for 26 years at the New Yorker, as an editor and writer.
-He has contributed fiction and humor and essays and journalism to the New Yorker, Harper’s, the Atlantic, the New York Times Magazine, and many other publications and has twice received the O. Henry Award for short fiction.
-From 1995 through 2007, he was an editor at Random House and was Executive Editor-in-Chief there from 2003 through 2007.
-He is the author of seven books, two of them New York Times notable titles.
-His latest book, The African Svelte: Ingenious Spelling Mistakes That Make Surprising Sense, with illustrations by Roz Chast and a Foreword by Billy Collins, was published in October of 2016.
+Daniel Menaker worked for twenty-six years at the New Yorker as an editor and writer.
+He has contributed fiction, humor, essays, and journalism to the New Yorker, Harper’s, the Atlantic, the New York Times Magazine, and many other publications.
+He has twice received the O. Henry Prize for short fiction.
+From 1995 to 2007 he was an editor at Random House, serving as executive editor-in-chief for five years.
+He is the author of seven books, two of them New York Times Best Books of the Year, one an Editors’ Choice.
+His latest book, The African Svelte: Ingenious Spelling Mistakes That Make Surprising Sense, with illustrations by Roz Chast and a Foreword by Billy Collins, was published in October 2016.